A stochastic collocation approach for parabolic PDEs with random domain deformations: Numerical results

-In Figure \ref{results:fig4} the truncation error is plotted for (a) the mean and (b) the variance with respect to the number of dimensions.
-From these plots observe that the convergence rates is close to quadratic, which is at least one order of magnitude higher than the derived truncation convergence rate.
+\cor{The truncation error with respect to $N_s$ is analyzed and compared with respect to $Q(\hat{u}(\by))$ for $N = 15$ dimensions, $k = 1$ and $k = 1/2$.} \corg{The coefficient $c$ is changed to $1/4.35$.} In Figure \ref{results:fig3} the truncation error is plotted for (a) the mean and (b) the variance with respect to the number of truncated dimensions $N_s$ for the linear decay $k = 1$.
+From these plots observe that the convergence \cor{rates are close} to quadratic, which is at least one order of magnitude higher than the derived truncation convergence rate. \cor{Furthermore, in Figure \ref{results:fig4} the mean and variance error are shown for $k = 1/2$.
+As observed, the decay rate appears at least linear, which is at least twice the decay rate of the theoretical convergence rate.} The numerical results \cor{shows that} in practice a higher convergence rate is achieved than what the theory predicts.